top of page

 • Avoid stimulus overload (especially in dogs already in flight mode or disassociation)

+Research from the Royal Veterinary College (2018) on behavioral risk in rehomed dogs supports the increased likelihood of looping and prolonged avoidance behavior in rescue dogs or those with trauma histories.
 Additionally, UK-based research by Mills et al. at the University of Lincoln has shown that emotional states such as fear or anxiety significantly impair a dog’s ability to process familiar stimuli or perform learned behaviors — including recall — during periods of stress.

 In live field cases, tracking and mapping a dog’s looping pattern allows for data-driven deployment of resources.
 Here’s how it’s applied: